 It’s critical that everyone takes the necessary precautions to limit the possibility of contracting and/or spreading the virus.
 The World Health Organization still contends older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.

 Personal preventive steps like frequently washing hands with soap and water or an alcohol-based hand sanitizer and wiping down often-touched surfaces with disinfectants are essential.

-Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
+Wash your hands often with soap and water for at least 20 seconds.
+This is especially important after going to the bathroom, before eating, and after blowing your nose, coughing, or sneezing.
 If you are unable to wash with soap and water, use hand sanitizer.

 - Wash your entire hand: front, back, between the fingers, and under the nails.